PřF:M6140 Topology - Course Information

 - Teaching methods

-- On-line lectures: theoretical explanation with examples of applications
+- Lectures: theoretical explanation with examples of applications

 Exercises: solving theoretical problems focused on practising basic concepts and theorems